ray-project/ray/doc/source/cluster/kubernetes.rst

 ------------------------------------

 :ref:`Ray Client <ray-client>` can be used to execute Ray programs on your Ray cluster.
-The Ray Client server runs on the Ray head node, on port 10001.
+The Ray Client server runs on the Ray head node, on port ``10001``.

 .. note::

-  Connecting with Ray client requires using the matching minor versions of Python (for example 3.7) on the server and client end -- that is on the Ray head node and in the environment where ``ray.util.connect`` is invoked.
+  Connecting with Ray client requires using matching minor versions of Python (for example 3.7) on the server and client end, that is, on the Ray head node and in the environment where ``ray.util.connect`` is invoked.
 Note that the default ``rayproject/ray`` images use Python 3.7.
   The latest offical Ray release builds are available for Python 3.6 and 3.8 at the `Ray Docker Hub <https://hub.docker.com/r/rayproject/ray/tags?page=1&ordering=last_updated&name=1.3.0>`_.

-  Connecting with Ray client currently also requires matching Ray versions.
-In particular, to connect from a local machine to a cluster running the examples in this document, the :ref:`latest release version<installation>` of Ray must be installed locally.
+  Connecting with Ray client also requires matching Ray versions.
+To connect from a local machine to a cluster running the examples in this document, the :ref:`latest release version<installation>` of Ray must be installed locally.

 Using Ray Client to connect from outside the Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 One way to connect to the Ray cluster from outside your Kubernetes cluster
-is to forward Ray Client server port:
+is to forward the Ray Client server port:

 .. code-block:: shell

   $ kubectl -n ray port-forward service/example-cluster-ray-head 10001:10001

-Then open a new shell and try out a sample program:
+Then open a new shell and try out a `sample program`_:

 .. code-block:: shell